mrtzh/mrtzh.github.io/_posts/2013-09-07-the-zen-of-gradient-descent.markdown

 \\[ f(z) \\ge f(x) + \\nabla f(x)^T(z-x) + \\frac \\ell 2 \\|z-x\\|^2.\\]

 At the same time, we don't want the function to be "too convex".
-So, we'll require the condition:
+So, we'll require the condition, often called *smoothness*:

 \\[ f(z) \\le f(x) + \\nabla f(x)^T(z-x) + \\frac L 2 \\|z-x\\|^2.\\]

-This is a Lipschitz condition in disguise as it is equivalent to:
+This is a Lipschitz condition on the gradient map in disguise as it is equivalent to:

 \\[\\|\\nabla f(x) - \\nabla f(z)\\|\\le L\\|x-z\\|.\\]